HL7/davinci-dtr/input/pagecontent/specification.md

 </div><br>

 #### Retrieval of patient FHIR resources to supply to CQL execution engine
-The DTR client **SHALL** retrieve the FHIR resources specified in the dataRequirement section of a Library.
+The DTR client **SHALL** retrieve the FHIR resources specified in the `dataRequirement` section of a Library.
 SMART apps will do this using the access token provided on launch.
 The client can then pass these resources to the Clinical Quality Language (CQL) engine.
-For example, the below snippet is from a Library that contains a dataRequirement section.
+For example, the snippet below is from a Library that contains a `dataRequirement` section.
 In this code snippet the resource data needed from the EHR is Condition.

 ```json
 "dataRequirement": [